Australia to Adopt Tougher Anti-Terrorism Laws

 MOSCOW, September 21 (RIA Novosti) - New anti-terrorism legislation is set to be brought before Australia’s parliament next week following the largest counterterrorism operation in the country, AFP reports citing George Brandis, the country’s attorney general...more

-RUSSIA/UKRAINE – The article below appeared in today’s English language edition of RIA Novosti.
+RUSSIA/UNITED STATES – The article below appeared in today’s English language edition

 Listen to John Batchelor‘s News Talk 77 WABC New York interview with Dr. Paul J. Murphy, author of the book Allah’s Angel’s Chechen Women in War, about the terror attack at Moscow’s Domodedovo’s airport.